Multichannel contact center

 1. Phone (VoIP Telephony)

-Voice over Internet Protocol (VoIP) telephony is a technology used in cloud-based Contact Center as a Service (CCaaS) solutions that enables businesses to make and receive calls over the Internet instead of traditional phone lines.
+Voice over Internet Protocol (VoIP) telephony is a technology used in the cloud-based contact center as a service (CCaaS) solutions that enable businesses to make and receive calls over the Internet instead of traditional phone lines.
 Contact center automation tools such as conversational IVR (Interactive Voice Response) and voice bots can be integrated with VoIP to provide customers with self-service options and reduce the workload of human agents.

 2. SMS texting